 Whilst scooping poop may not be the most glamorous aspect of owning a dog, it is one of the most essential.
-Dogs take a poop several times a day and as their owner, it is your responsibility to collect it and dispose of it appropriately.
-It is estimated that the 83 million pet dogs living in the US produce 10,600,000 tons of poop each year.
+Most healthy dogs defecate about 1–2 times per day.
+As their owner, it is your responsibility to collect it and dispose of it appropriately.
+It is estimated that the 85–90 million pet dogs living in the US produce 5-11 million tons of poop each year.
 Some owners are fastidious about picking up their dog’s poop from the sidewalk or parks but are not so conscientious when it comes to their yard.
 Surveys have shown that around 40 percent of dog owners don’t pick up their pet’s poop.
-They use excuses ranging from it being too much work to it not bothering anyone else.
-It’s time to think again!
-Here we list 12 important reasons for not leaving your dog’s poop in your yard.
+They use a range of excuses, from “it’s too much work” to “it’s not bothering anyone” else.”.
+Time to think again!
+Here are 12 important reasons for not leaving your dog’s poop in your yard.

 1. Dog Poop Does Not Break Down

 One of the main arguments for not collecting dog poop is that it is a natural product and will therefore break down by itself.
-Whilst this is true to some extent, dog waste can take up to a year to fully break down.
-During that time, it presents all of the hazards detailed here and doesn’t look too great either.
-Just because some other animal poop, such as horse manure, can be used as compost in your garden it does not mean that dog poop will have the same effect.
-Dog poop is acidic and destroys grass rather than enhances it.
+Whilst this is true to some extent, how quickly dog waste can break down depends on climate conditions.
+It can take up to a year to fully break down in cold, shaded areas.
+During that time, it presents a variety of hazards and doesn’t look too great either.
+While other animal poop, such as horse manure, can be used as compost in your garden, dog poop tends to have the opposite effect.
+Pup poop sitting on one section of grass for any significant period of time will block sunlight and destroy your grass.
 It is also very messy (and smelly) if it gets caught up in a lawn mower!

 2. It Pollutes the Environment

 Your yard or garden does not exist in isolation.
 It is connected to all of the environment and delicate habitats surrounding your home.
 When it rains, anything in your yard gets washed away and enters the surrounding environment including watercourses such as streams and rivers.
-The phenomenon is called leaching.
-This causes a problem because dog poop is full of nitrogen and phosphorus.
+This runoff causes a problem because dog poop is full of nitrogen and phosphorus.
 Both of these can trigger excessive plant and weed growth which robs the water of oxygen and kills aquatic life.
 It can also make recreational water unsuitable for humans to use.

 3. Someone May Tread in It

 You might be careful about where you tread in your yard, and you may know where your pooch likes to go potty most often.
 That does not necessarily apply to your visitors especially if they are children or other dogs.
 No one wants to see dog poop being dragged into their home on the bottoms of shoes or, even worse, on bare feet!
-If you have ever tried to remove dog poop from the soles of trainers or a hallway carpet then you will understand this.
+If you have ever tried to remove dog poop from the bottom of sneakers or a hallway carpet, then you will understand this.

 4. Dog Poop Contains Harmful Bacteria and Viruses

-The bacteria and viruses that can be present in dog poop are an immediate threat to anybody using your yard and to the wider population if it is washed into water courses.
-There is a long list of pathogens that can be found in dog poop.
-It includes salmonella, E. coli, Giardia and Leptospira.
-These are zoonotic infections which means that they can be passed from animals to humans.
+The bacteria and protozoa (and some viruses such as parvovirus) that can be present in dog poop are an immediate threat to anybody using your yard and to the wider population if it is washed into water sources.
+There is a long list of pathogens that can be found in dog poop, including salmonella, E. coli, and Giardia.
+These are zoonotic infections, which means that they can be passed from animals to humans.
 Recent studies have found that some of these organisms are antibiotic-resistant including a methicillin-resistant Staphylococcus aureus.
 It has been suggested that dog poop may have the potential to contribute to the spread of resistance genes in bacteria.
 Discarded poop presents a risk to any other dogs that come into your yard, as well as wildlife and birds.
-The pathogens can be leached into water in the same way as nitrogen and phosphorus and present a risk to human health.
+The pathogens can runoff into water in the same way as nitrogen and phosphorus and present a risk to human health.

 5. Dog Feces Smells Bad